MolClustPy/MolClustPy.github.io/index.md

   </tr>
  </table>

-Here on the left we show visaulization of molecules in VCell notations (Blinov et al., 2016): Nck has 4 binding sites - one SH2 and three SH3 (called s1, s2, s3); Nephrin has three tyrosine binfing sites Y1, Y2 and Y3; and N-Wasp has 6 PRM binding sites coded p1, p2, ..p6.
+Here on the left we show visaulization of molecules in VCell notations (Schaff et al., 2016): Nck has 4 binding sites - one SH2 and three SH3 (called s1, s2, s3); Nephrin has three tyrosine binfing sites Y1, Y2 and Y3; and N-Wasp has 6 PRM binding sites coded p1, p2, ..p6.
 On the right we show how these molecules are defined in BNGL notations.

 A set of rules then specifies the interactions among molecules.